Dev Guide

 You can use the following script to both install the dependencies and the testing environment:

-tests/setup_machine.sh /mnt/hda /mnt/hdb /mnt/hdc /mnt/hdd /mnth/hde /mnt/hdf
+tests/setup_machine.sh setup /mnt/hda /mnt/hdb /mnt/hdc /mnt/hdd /mnth/hde /mnt/hdf

 You can also run the script without arguments, and it will explain what it does.